 Without a will, all your property could revert to distant, uncaring or even rejecting relatives or to the state.
 Please make a will to keep this from happening.
-To ensure that your will is legally valid and fully enforceable we strongly recommend that you consult with an attorney.
+To ensure that your will is legally valid and fully enforceable, we strongly recommend that you consult with an attorney.

 Unpublished papers and manuscripts present particular issues for authors.
 The physical body of materials may be donated regardless of literary or publishing control.
-Issues of literary executorship need to be spelled out if they are concern to you as an author.
+Issues of literary executorship need to be spelled out if they are of concern to you as an author.
 These issues in particular are ones that should be discussed with a knowledgeable attorney.

-When making a bequest it is best to use our legal name: Lesbian Herstory Educational Foundation, Inc. as well as our legal address:
+When making a bequest it is best to use our legal name: Lesbian Herstory Educational Foundation, Inc., as well as our legal address:

-484 14th Street Brooklyn, New York 11215.
+484 14th Street, Brooklyn, New York 11215

-Also, you may be asked for our EIN (Our Employer Identification Number) which is
+Also, you may be asked for our EIN (Our Employer Identification Number), which is